Conditional Extreme Value Theory for Open Set Video Domain Adaptation: RELATED WORK

 \subsection{Domain Adaptation}

 To overcome such a limitation, Unsupervised Domain Adaptation (UDA) attempts to transfer knowledge from a labelled source domain to an unlabelled target domain.
 To tackle the domain shift referred to as the discrepancy of two domains, there are mainly two types of approaches.
-One is the discrepancy-based method that aims to minimise the distribution distance between two domains \cite{DBLP:journals/jmlr/GrettonBRSS12, DBLP:conf/cvpr/YanDLWXZ17, DBLP:conf/cvpr/BaktashmotlaghHLS14, DBLP:journals/jmlr/BaktashmotlaghH16}.
-The other is the adversary-based method that learns the domain-invariant representation \cite{DBLP:journals/jmlr/GaninUAGLLML16}.
+One is the discrepancy-based method that aims to minimise the distribution distance between two domains \cite{DBLP:journals/jmlr/GrettonBRSS12, DBLP:conf/cvpr/YanDLWXZ17, DBLP:conf/cvpr/BaktashmotlaghHLS14, DBLP:journals/jmlr/BaktashmotlaghH16, DBLP:conf/wacv/RahmanFBS19, DBLP:books/sp/20/RahmanFBS20}.
+The other is the adversary-based method that learns the domain-invariant representation \cite{DBLP:journals/jmlr/GaninUAGLLML16, DBLP:conf/mm/WangLHB20, DBLP:journals/corr/abs-2011-13549}.
+In addition, adversarial generative and self-supervision-based methods are also investigated by researchers \cite{9238468}.
 Recently, existing work has extended the UDA for harder video-based datasets.
 AMLS \cite{DBLP:conf/bmvc/JamalNDV18} applies pre-extracted C3D \cite{DBLP:conf/iccv/TranBFTP15} features to a Grassmann manifold derived from PCA and utilises adaptive kernels and adversarial learning to perform UDA.
 TA$^3$N \cite{DBLP:conf/iccv/ChenKAYCZ19} attempts to simultaneously align and learn temporal dynamics with entropy-based attention.
 Using the topology property of the bipartite graph network, ABG \cite{DBLP:conf/mm/LuoHW0B20} explicitly models source-target interactions to learn a domain-agnostic video classifier.
 Nevertheless, all methods mentioned above assume that the source domain and target domain share the same label set, which is not realistic in real-world scenarios.
 To address such issue, OUDA that assumes the target domain contains unknown classes, has made efforts at both theoretical and experimental level \cite{DBLP:conf/icml/0002CZG19, DBLP:conf/icml/LuoWHB20, DBLP:conf/iclr/BaktashmotlaghF19, DBLP:conf/iccv/BustoG17, DBLP:conf/eccv/BucciLT20, DBLP:conf/eccv/SaitoYUH18}.
+DMD \cite{DBLP:conf/icassp/WangSW0HC21} attempts to perform OUDA for videos, but fails to evaluate open recognition with the appropriate metric.
 Despite significant progress in a broader set of video classification and OUDA, domain adaptation has received little attention for knowledge transfer across videos under the open-set setting.